 Mr Seeney said today the new mine expansion plans would limit the footprint of the development and so it could well be acceptable to the government.

-President of the Lock the Gate Alliance Drew Hutton said this result was a vindication of the whole lock the gate strategy.Read more
+Lock the Gate Alliance president, Drew Hutton, said this was a flagrant and unacceptable breaking of a solid election promise.Read more

 As the Independent Commission Against Corruption begins public hearings today into coal mining projects in the Bylong Valley, the Department of Planning continues to rush through the approval of the controversial coal mines.

 The ICAC will begin hearing evidence this week concerning dealings between former Labor Ministers and Cascade Coal Pty Ltd, over the Mount Penny Coal Project near Mudgee.
 However the NSW Planning Department is continuing with the approval process for Mount Penny.